-External financing risk and construction financing (development)
+External financing risk

-The risk of external financing means that the success of the future activities of the Group will depend on securing sufficient financing for the project companies of the Group.
+The risk of external financing means that the success of the future activities of the Group will depend on securing sufficient financing for the project companies of the Group for the purpose of constructing and overall carrying out real estate projects.
 The source of financing for the Group's project companies is and will continue to be mainly external bank loan financing, as well as financing through bonds.
 Changes in the financing conditions of individual projects by commercial banks (changes in margins, changes in indebtedness parameters, changes in the required collateral for loans) can also significantly affect the profitability of project companies.

-The Group mitigates the risk of changes in interest rates by negotiating primarily fixed interest rates on debt financing, both in the case of bond financing and in the case of bank financing.
+The Group mitigated the risk of changes in interest rates by negotiating primarily fixed interest rates on debt financing, both in the case of bond financing and in the case of bank financing.
+But due to Russia's invasion of Ukraine, and the related increase in interest rates, new bank loans and newly issued bonds have had floating interest rates since 2023.
+The development of floating interest rates is implemented in our budgets and forecasts of projects.
+If any significant impact is identified, the appropriate measures are taken.